ARTICLE I. NAME

 The Officers of the Commission shall be: Chairperson, Vice-Chairperson,

-Secretary/Treasurer and shall be elected by a majority vote of the voting members present at the October meeting of even-numbered years.
-Their term shall be for two years and for two terms (a total of four years).
+at the October meeting of even-numbered years.
+Their term shall be for two years and for

 Section 2.
 Chairperson:

-The Chairperson shall be the Executive Officer for the Commission, whose responsibility shall be to preside at all meetings, appoint standing committees, task forces and chairmen; report annually to the County Commissioners' Court on
+shall be to preside at all meetings, appoint standing committees, task forces and

-the activity and the progress of the Commission.
-The Chairperson shall have the usual powers of supervision and management as may pertain to the office and shall perform other such duties as designated by members of the Commission.
+powers of supervision and management as may pertain to the office and shall perform other

 Section 3.
 Vice Chairperson:

-The Vice-Chairperson shall preside at the meetings in the absence of the Chairperson, and, in the event the Chairperson is no longer able to serve in that capacity, shall possess all the duties and responsibilities of the Chairperson.
+and, in the event the Chairperson is no longer able to serve in that capacity, shall

 Section 4.
 Secretary/Treasurer:

-The Secretary/Treasurer shall keep an accurate Record of attendance, record the minutes of the meetings, and perform such other duties normally pertaining to
+The Secretary/Treasurer shall keep an accurate Record of attendance, record the minutes

-the office.
-This office shall perform the duties of treasurer, placing all incoming money with the County Treasurer, and handling all requests for payments approved by the Commission with the County Treasurer for payment.
+money with the County Treasurer, and handling all requests for payments approved by the

 Section 5.
 Nominations and Election Procedures:

 Section 6.
-Resignations:
+Resignations

-Should an officer resign from a position taking nominations from the floor following the resignation will fill the remainder of of the position term.
+Should an officer resign from a position taking nominations from the floor following the

 A majority of those present, qualified to vote, will constitute the winner.